robertpietrzykowski/simplePageAutomation/README.md

-# simplePageAutomation
+# Simple Page Automation
-Test automation in Selenium with usage of Python language
+Test automation in Selenium with usage of Python language to automate page http://simpletestsite.fabrykatestow.pl/ which contains diffrent webpage elements.